An Important Voice in Dementia Care: Dr. Danielle N. Ramsden Endorses Purple Flag

 “I first became aware of the Purple Flag Excellence in Dementia Care accreditation years ago via my work at The Greens at Greenwich,” she said.
 “It was one of the first assisted living facilities in Connecticut to participate in the program, and having never heard of Purple Flag before that, I was naturally curious.
 As a physician whose patients are all assisted living residents, I find this accreditation to be an extra layer of reassurance to families that their chosen assisted living community has a genuine commitment to the dementia care of their loved ones.”

-Dr. Ramsden is committed to providing care that aligns with the goals and values of her patients and their families.
-She believes strongly that everyone deserves a “soft landing” in their later years.
+She is committed to providing care that aligns with the goals and values of her patients and their families and believe strongly that everyone deserves a “soft landing” in their later years.
 One of the most meaningful aspects of her work is assisting patients in experiencing a peaceful, dignified transition at home, in close partnership with hospice care teams.

 Dr. Ramsden earned her undergraduate degree in Health Sciences from Howard University in 2004.
 She went on to receive her medical degree from Meharry Medical College in Nashville, Tennessee.
 In 2008, she began her Internal Medicine residency at Greenwich Hospital in Connecticut, where she eventually served as Chief Resident.
 She later completed a Rheumatology Fellowship at the Hospital for Special Surgery in New York, further expanding her clinical expertise.